 Graduate Wellness Workshops

 SOGS and Wellness and Equity Education have partnered to provide wellness workshops designed specifically for graduate students.
 The next series of workshops will be offered in Fall 2021.

 Our Equity, Diversity and Inclusion (EDI) education and training sessions aim to create space and opportunity for conversation, learning and exchange.
 Most of our educational programs are interactive and synchronous (live sessions).
 Other sessions are available asynchronously upon request.

-If this is an urgent request, please submit this form and follow-up via firstname.lastname@example.org
+If this is an urgent request, please contact firstname.lastname@example.org

 This Bias Training is designed to help self-expose our individual unconscious biases, confirmation biases, and perceptions that are directly tied to micro-aggressions.
 This training will provide tools to adjust automatic patterns of thinking and ultimately work towards eliminating internal discriminatory behaviours.

 This ally-ship training positions people of all identities to successfully undertake allyship at home, in student leadership roles, in social settings, and beyond.
 By highlighting the stakes of ally-ship, as well as practical tools to achieve it, this training will empower everyone to practice ally-ship as a means of fostering healthy and inclusive environments for all.